3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

 \subsection{Interpolation of extinction, source function and intensity to the photon path}

-The main complexity of multi-D radiative transfer in inhomogeneous atmospheres (in contrast to 1D plane-parallel RT) is that all quantities appearing in the radiative transfer equation must be mapped to the path of the photons.
+The main complexity of multi-D radiative transfer in hydrodynamic atmospheres, in contrast to 1D RT in hydrostatic models with monotonic behavior of all quantities, is that all quantities appearing in the radiative transfer equation must be mapped to the path of the photons.
+This mapping is necessary before the formal solution of the radiative transfer equation can be carried out and it requires a decision on the choice of rays, which are to be followed through the simulation domain.

-This mapping is necessary before one can perform the formal solution of the radiative transfer equation in the same way as is done in the 1D case.
-For this purpose one has to choose which rays to follow through the simulation domain.
 The methods of \textit{long-characteristics} and \textit{short-characteristics} have proven dominant for this purpose in the context of stellar atmospheres \citep[e.g.][]{Carlsson2008}.
-In the context of both schemes, it is useful to introduce the concept of \textit{upstream, or ``U"} and \textit{downstream, or ``D"} directions.
+In the context of both schemes, it is useful to introduce the concept of \textit{upstream, or "U"} and \textit{downstream, or "D"} directions.
 In this analogy, the flow of photons resembles a stream, with quantities positioned either upstream (the direction from which the photons come) or downstream (the direction they flow in).
 Both of these methods are illustrated in Fig.~\ref{fig:Characteristics} and will be described below.

 The method of long-characteristics (LC), also known as full characteristics, involves following a ray of light from a fixed boundary condition through the entire simulation box until it exits the atmosphere at the top \citep{JonesSkumanich1973, Jones1973}.
-One has to interpolate $\chi$ and $S$ between the grid-points, but one can reuse $I$ from the upstream ray since the rays connect.
+The extinction $\chi$ and the source function $S$ have to be interpolated between the grid-points, but the intensity $I$ can be re-used from the upstream ray, because the rays connect.
 However, if the value of $I$ is needed on the grid points, one would either have to trace as many rays through the entire box as there are grid points, which is very costly, or one would have interpolate $I$ after all and map it back onto the grid-points \citep[e.g.][]{Skartlien2000}.
+LC is the method of choice, when high-precision spectral line profile are desired as it is the least diffusive way of transferring radiation through the atmosphere.